Contextual Salience for Fast and Accurate Sentence Vectors: Method

+In short, contextual salience is the distance between two points in a word vector space when accounting for the correlation and variance of the dimensions of the word's context.
+For sentence representations, every word's weight is the sigmoid of its contextual salience, relative to the mean salience of the words in the sentence, though the salience measure itself is more widely applicable.
+This is visualized in Figure~\ref{pull}.

-While the relationships in the previous section may make simply applying M-distance to the covariance as a measure of word importance appealing, that approach is limited: We hope to place less emphasis on features like tense or plurality that may be consistent in a text but vary in language or a larger contextual corpus.
+While global context is powerful, that approach alone is limited when dealing with small contexts: We hope to place less emphasis on features like tense or plurality that may be consistent in a text but vary in language or a larger contextual corpus.

-For this, mirroring tf-idf, we weigh the covariance of the document and the covariance of the language or corpus, roughly corresponding to tf and idf respectively.
-Then, we take the (element-wise) product of the covariances.
+For this, mirroring tf-idf, we weight the covariance of the document and the covariance of a larger corpus, roughly corresponding to tf and idf respectively.
+Then, we take the (element-wise) geometric mean of the weighted covariance matrices, as the document distribution is theoretically drawn from a specific subset of the corpus distribution, and this transformation emphasizes the relationships that are significant in both the corpus distribution and in the weighted document distribution.
 Letting S' be the weighted covariance S, CoSal is calculated as follows:

-Like tf-idf, CoSal supports arbitrary weighting schemes.
-The recommended weighting scheme, drawing from the common ``augmented" \cite{hinrich_2009} tf-idf weighting scheme\footnote{The ``natural" \cite{hinrich_2009} scheme, which is essentially just tf, is used in this paper for very large corpora}, with $\sqrt[^+]{x}$ as the sign-preserving square root
+Like tf-idf, CoSal can be used with arbitrary weighting schemes; that is, the interpolation applied between the document and corpus can mirror most tf-idf weighting schemes.
+The recommended weighting scheme, draws from the common ``augmented" \cite{hinrich_2009} tf-idf weighting scheme\footnote{The ``natural" \cite{hinrich_2009} scheme, which is essentially just tf, is used in this paper for very large corpora}, with $\sqrt[^+]{x}$ as the sign-preserving square root